knoxa/knoxa.github.io/examples/DEV-MUC3-0325.md

 A human agent can resolve this ambiguity:

-	ANALYST: "ROSA CHAVEZ" refers to "GREGORIO ROSA CHAVEZ"
+	ANALYST1: "ROSA CHAVEZ" refers to "GREGORIO ROSA CHAVEZ"

 This claim can explicitly contradict the alternative co-reference claim in the AIF, or it can just be thrown into the debate.
 In the latter case the co-reference is still ambiguous, but there are now two votes to one (and a human decision) to indicate the 'correct' alternative.

 ## Critical questions

-If one agent makes a claim, anotheragent in the dialogue might ask a question about it:
+If one agent makes a claim, another agent in the dialogue might ask a question about it:

 	NER1: "JOSE NAPOLEON DUARTE" is a person
 	CHK1: Is this a known person?